abivia/hydration/README.md

 `string $method` The name of a method in the target class.

 Invoke this method to set the value of the property.
+The method(mixed $value, Property $property):bool takes the proposed property value and Property as arguments, returns true on success.

 **Example:** See `test\ExampleSetterTest.php`

 ---
+### Property::getter($method): self

+`string $method` The name of a method in the target class.

+Invoke this method to set the value of the property.
+The method(Property $property):bool takes the Property as an argument, returns the value of the property.

+---
 ### Property::validate($fn): self

-`Closure $fn` Validation function ($value, $options):bool to return true on success.
+`Closure $fn` Validation function ($value, $property):bool to return true on success.

-Function to validate the contents of a property before setting it. `$options['Property']` contains a reference to the Property object.
+Function to validate the contents of a property before setting it.

 ---
 ### Property::toArray($castToArray): self